Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 Step 1: Use a Suitable Internal Corner Profile (Optional)

-- Some trims come with internal corner joints that snap or slide in.
+- Some trims come with snap-in or slide-in internal corner joints.

 - Alternatively, tile directly into the corner and finish with sealant.